Age of Empires II Review

 Age of Empires II features 13 playable factions based on medieval empires, but only five of the factions feature campaigns (Celts, Franks, Teutons, Mongols and Saracens).
 The other eight factions are only playable in non-campaign modes such as Random Map, Regicide, Scenario and Death Match.
 Age of Empires II non-campaign modes support single-player mode with up to seven computer-controlled factions or multi-player mode with up to eight human-controlled factions, each of which can be friend, foe or neutral.

-Unit garrisoning allows units to enter and exit keeps, castles and town centers.
+Unit garrisoning allows units to enter and exit keeps, castles and town centers, which are fortified buildings constructed by villagers.
 Garrisoned units slowly heal, are fully protected by the building's armor and hitpoints, and can attack enemy units and buildings that are within range.
-When the garrison catches fire units are auto-ejected but can repair the building (if they are villager units and have stone resources in reserve).
+When the garrison incurs non-trivial damage it catches fire and units are auto-ejected but can repair the building (if they are villager units and have resources in reserve).
 Unit garrisoning constitutes the most notable change to Age of Empires gameplay because unit garrisoning hinders rushing with cheap, early units.
-For example, villagers can take refuge in the town center and mow down raiders while protected by the town center; the raiders cannot attack the villagers until they have set the town center alight and forced the villagers to evacuate (town centers have 2,400 HPs).
+For example, villagers can take refuge in the town center and mow down raiders while protected by the town center; the raiders cannot attack the villagers until they have set the town center alight and forced the villagers to evacuate (town centers have 2400 HPs).

 Whereas Age of Empires only officially supported faction populations of 50 units (and 200 unofficially), Age of Empires II officially supports 25-200.
 Age of Empires supported marquee selection aka group-bandboxing of up to 25 units whereas Age of Empires II supports 40.

-Over the original, Age of Empires II greatly expands statistics screens:
+Over the original Age of Empires II greatly expands statistics screens, but note how statistics are called Achievements.

-Before the Castle Age kicked in 7,000 stone was mined in preparation for castle-building.
-This meant a crew of villagers had to mine several stone deposits located deep in enemy territory during the Dark and Feudal Ages (undermining the resources of the enemy).
-But yes, the miners made it back to base safely even as war raged around them in the Castle Age, which was miraculous -- and felt rewarding.
+Before the Castle Age kicked in 7,000 stone was mined in preparation for castle-spam.
+This meant a few crews of villagers had to mine several stone deposits located deep in enemy territory during the Dark and Feudal Ages (undermining the resources of the enemy).
+But yes, the squishy miners made it back to base safely even as war raged around them, which was miraculous.
+Their reward?
+Plowing the fields!

 Age of Empires II features four ages, six map sizes, 13 map-types, 19 terrain-types, seven terrain elevation levels, 27 constructable buildings, 76 unit-types, 59 researchable technologies and four main harvestable or mineable resources (food, wood, stone and gold).
 In addition, there are five difficulty levels, four main victory conditions and fully customizable victory conditions via the Scenario Editor.

-Moveable artefact wagons are subbed-out for static Relics, which only monk units can pick up and carry back to the monastery (monks are functionally equivalent to AoE priests).
-Once the Relic is stored in the monastery the faction receives a gold-over-time bonus, which stacks based on the number of Relics retrieved (up to five).
-Depending on a range of variables, it is possible to acquire five Relics within one hour of play.
+Moveable artifact wagons are subbed-out for static Relics, which only monk units can pick up and carry back to the monastery (monks are functionally equivalent to AoE priests).
+Once the Relic is stored in the monastery the faction receives a gold-over-time bonus which stacks based on the number of Relics retrieved (up to five).
+Depending on a range of variables it is possible to acquire five Relics within one hour of play.
 Five Relics generates 1,000 gold per five minutes, which is huge since (for example) 1,000 gold is enough to generate ten monks (which heal friends and convert foes).

 The Elite Teutonic Knight is the most heavily armored unit versus non-piercing damage (10 armor vs. non-piercing), but its movement rate is sloth-like.
 The most heavily armored unit versus piercing damage is the Siege Ram (195 armor vs. piercing), but its movement rate is also sloth-like.
 As in Age of Empires, it is the Elite War Elephant that offers the best balance of offense, defense and movement rate in Age of Empires II (assuming one survives to the point at which they can be mass-produced -- the Persians are Imperially-loaded).